-U.S. economic growth expected to be impressive from July to September, but the data is complicated
+U.S. economy grew by a record 7.4 percent from July to September, but the data is complicated

-But that doesn’t mean the economy has entirely healed, or that the pace at which the economy recovered in the third quarter will keep up in the final stretch of 2020.
+But that doesn’t mean the economy has entirely healed, or that the pace at which the economy recovered in the third quarter will keep up in the final stretch of 2020, especially given a surge in Covid-19 cases and a hazy timeline on whether another stimulus bill may be passed.

+When data from the Commerce Department on Thursday reveals how much the economy grew between July and September, it is likely to show the sharpest rise in U.S. history.
+That figure will also take some explaining.

 “Even if we see a 6.7 percent jump in GDP in the third quarter, we have still only gained three-fifths of what we lost this year,” said Beth Ann Bovino, U.S. chief economist at S&P Global Ratings.